ATechAdventurer/Y8aiI4JcLQ/README.md

 ***Note:*** if the server you run this bot in is not on the list of `rules.json` it will throw a `NO_COMPATIBLE_SERVERS_FOUND` exception and shut down.

-Once the bot is up and running simply type ?rules and the embed will be sent in that channel, and your inital command will be removed.
+Once the bot is up and running simply type `?rules` in discord and the embed will be sent in that channel, and your inital command will be removed.